hackoregon/hacku-devops-2017/README.md

 * Vagrant: https://www.vagrantup.com/downloads.html
 * Ansible: http://docs.ansible.com/ansible/intro_installation.html

 Hack Oregon operational stack includes AWS, Ansible, Docker and Vagrant.
-Applications typically use a combintation of Javascrpt with React for the front-end with Python and Django and Postgres used for the back-end.
+Applications typically use a combintation of Javascript with React for the front-end with Python and Django and Postgres used for the back-end.

 ## Course Outline